Why does it cost so much for dog grooming?

 Pricing Dog Local Dog Groomers

 You just called up a few local grooming shops trying to find the best price.
 It may have been a frustrating process because they only could give you an “estimated” price.
-This article will explain exactly why a groomer typically only gives estimated prices.
+This article will explain exactly why a groomer would typically give a range vs. an exact price.

 Average Grooming Costs

-Though it is hard to give a firm estimation of costs for your dog due to many variables, Small Dogs can expect to price from $40-60 and large breed dogs sit in the $60 to $120 range, with medium dogs somewhere in the middle.
+Though it is hard to give a firm estimation of costs for your dog due to many variables, small Dogs can expect to price from $30-60 and large breed dogs sit in the $60 to $120 range, with medium dogs somewhere in the middle.
+Also, were you live has an impact on the pricing – dog grooming costs more in cities because shop rent is more expensive.

 Exact Price of Dog Grooming